rhansen-gs/sentry-cfml2-cf10/readme.md

 ## Installation
 To install simply clone or download the sentry.cfc and customJsonSerializer.cfc file and place it anywhere in your project.
-By default both files should remain the same directory.
+By default both files should be placed in the same directory.

 ## Instantiating as a Singleton
 sentry-cfml2 can be instantiated each time you call it or it can